strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/strapi-global.md

     | `strapi.unlockApp` calls    | `unlockApp` method from the `useOverlayBlocker` hook |
     | `strapi.backendUrl` calls   | (still exists in Strapi v4)                          |

-The following examples should help you get started using the `useNotification` and `lockApp`/`unlockApp` methods:
+The following examples should help you get started using the `useNotification` hook and `lockApp`/`unlockApp` methods:

 ::: details Example of using the useNotification hook in Strapi v4